InstAI-Co/Realtek_RTS3916n_User_Manual/doc/udp.md

 sh /udp.sh transfer_model
 ```

-After the build is completed, you can just put the executable files into `/mnt` on the board to see the detection result.
+After the build is completed, you can just put the executable files into NFS sharing folder (`/mnt` on the board) to see the detection result.

 ```shell
 # Remember to execute the files on the board